 Chances are after you run a race, you're going to be tired.
-All of the hard work you put in has come to a close, and you may feel a bit of mental and physical exhaustion sink in.
-That's why, at least for a day or two after your race, you should take a break from running.
+The hard work you put in has come to a close, and you may feel a bit of mental and physical exhaustion sink in.
+That's why, for at least 3 days after your race, you should take a break from running.
 Trust us, your mind and body will thank you.